xhalleyy/advancedrng/READMe.md

 1/13/24

-- Didn't get to finish/start for group amount
+- Didn't get to finish/start for group amount, started on it and throws errors